Walodja1987/xns/test/Tests.md

 #### Functionality

-- Should register a new namespace correctly.
+- Should register a new namespace correctly
+  - Should create namespace with correct price.
+  - Should set namespace creator to `msg.sender`.
+  - Should map price to namespace.
+  - Should set `createdAt` timestamp.
 - Should allow owner to register namespace without fee (`msg.value = 0`) during initial period (1 year).
 - Should require owner to pay fee after 1 year.
 - Should refund all ETH to owner if owner sends ETH during initial period.